-Small pontoon boats are electric paddle boats powered by electric motor or manually using pedals, paddles or oars.
+Small pontoon boats are powered by electric or petrol motor or manually using pedals, paddles or oars.
 These, usually two man boats, are small fishing boats that can be taken almost anywhere and can be used for fun, but also for some serious fishing.

 A pontoon boat is, more or less, flat boat that relies on two or three pontoons to float.
 Today, most of designs are catamaran type, featuring two pontoons.